 If you notice that your greyhound is about to make a move, try to direct their attention to something else in the room.
-If they’re nitting because they’re bored, all they need is a distraction.
+If they’re nitting because they’re bored, they only need a distraction.

 Use a favorite toy or a treat incentive to distract their mind.
-If you keep this up, redirecting their brain each time they consider nitting, then eventually the new behavior will stick, and they’ll naturally convert to finding a toy instead.
+If you keep this up, redirecting their brain each time they consider nitting, the new behavior will eventually stick, and they’ll naturally convert to finding a toy instead.

 Be patient, though; this won’t happen overnight.

 Nitting is carried out more often by dogs that live alone.
 The behavior is less common with paired dogs.

-This could be because they’re more entertained by having a companion, or possibly because they’re doing it to the other dog rather than you.
-Either way, having a pair of dogs, if they get along, does tend to stop the behavior.
+This could be because they’re more entertained by having a companion or possibly because they’re doing it to the other dog rather than you.
+Either way, if they get along, having a pair of dogs does tend to stop the behavior.

 All dogs like to feel like they’re part of a pack.
-It’s a natural family unit for them, and in the pack, you’re the alpha.
+It’s a natural family unit for them; you’re the alpha in the group.

 They want to please you and be accepted by you.
-So, the best way that you can show a behavior is unacceptable is by ignoring them.
+So, the best way you can show unacceptable behavior is by ignoring them.

 Each time they settle down to some nitting, you should immediately stand up and walk away without saying a word.

 It would help if you also avoided eye contact.
 Your pooch will understand that nitting isn’t acceptable to you and only achieves the opposite of what they want – your attention.

-This may mean that you have to stand up and sit down regularly for a few weeks, but eventually, the behavior will stop and shouldn’t resurface.
+This may mean you have to stand up and sit down regularly for a few weeks, but eventually, the behavior will stop and shouldn’t resurface.

-Dogs don’t respond well to negative stimuli, and punishment may damage your relationship with them.
+Dogs don’t respond well to harmful stimuli, and punishment may damage your relationship with them.
 However, reward-based training works amazingly well.

 Rather than punishing when your dog is bad, try asking them to stop and giving them a reward when they do.

-If they don’t stop without force, then they don’t deserve a treat.
+If they don’t stop without force, they don’t deserve a treat.
 They’ll quickly learn that the food disappears when they nit.